-In the CControls_BASC20_IO kit are 24 virtual point components (VTO1-VT24) that are used by a BACnet client to send and receive intermediate data to and from the BASC20.
-By intermediate data we mean that the data is neither real input data nor real output data but something in between real inputs and real outputs.
-It could be setpoint or reset data intended for the wire sheet or calculations or status information generated by the wire sheet.
-Although BACnet allows for the reading of the BASC20 real input and output points - and under certain conditions the writing of real output points

-- virtual points have no reading or writing restrictions.
+There are 24 virtual point components (VT01-VT24) in the CControls_BASC22_IO kit.
+Virtual point components are used to link Sedona wire sheet readable/writeable data to a BACnet client.
+BACnet clients are able to discover, read and command these Virtual Points which can be linked as an input to the wiresheet or an output from the wiresheet (Read from wire sheet / Write to wire sheet).
+It could be setpoint, or reset data intended for the wire sheet or calculations, or status information generated by the wire sheet.
+When Virtual Points are set for outputs, they can be given a Default Value in their BAS Channel Configuration.
+Default Value is a value used by the output, immediately after boot-up of the controller when Sedona logic or BACnet client have yet to command the output point.
+As soon as Sedona logic or a BACnet client write to the point, Default Value is no longer used by the output.
+When BACnet priorities 1 through 16 are all nullified, the output point will use Default Value set in the channel configuration web page of the output point.
+This value is also reported to BACnet as Relinguish Default, but cannot be written to by BACnet clients, it can only be set from the channel's web page in the BAScontrol.
+Although BACnet allows for the reading of the BASC22 real input and output points - and under certain conditions the writing of real output points - virtual points have no reading or writing restrictions.
 Virtual points are treated by BACnet as either a binary variable (BV) or analog variable (AV) while real points appear as binary inputs (BI), analog inputs (AI), binary outputs (BO) or analog outputs (AO).
-The BASC20 logic engine reads the state of its inputs (Al and BI) and outputs (AO and BO), executes logic, and then sets outputs (AO and BO) accordingly.
-In a similar manner, a BACnet client can "read" the BASC20's real inputs and will attempt to "write" to the BASC20's real outputs.
+The BASC22 logic engine reads the state of its inputs (AI and BI) and outputs (AO and BO), executes logic, and then sets outputs (AO and BO) accordingly.
+In a similar manner, a BACnet client can "read" the BASC22's real inputs and will attempt to "write" to the BASC22's real outputs.
 AVs and BVs are a bit different in that they can be configured to be either an input to the BACnet client or an output from the BACnet client.
 Therefore, we need to establish rules for the use of AVs and BVs.